Travel to Kotor Bay: breathtaking views and tranquil hideouts

 While in Perast, don’t skip a boat ride to visit St. George (Sveti Juraj /Sveti Đorđi) and Our Lady of the Rocks (Gospa od Škrpjel), the churches built on one of the small islands one can gaze at from Perast.

 Perast paints a very different picture during the day.
-From a tranquil town, it transforms into a wasps’ nest as it gets overcrowded by tourists travelling by bus, in large numbers.
+From a tranquil town, it transforms into a wasps’ nest as it gets overcrowded by tourists traveling by bus, in large numbers.
 That is why we were quite quick to depart to Croatia.

 St. George (Sveti Juraj /Sveti Đorđi)